joshbegley/nyt-latest/README.md

 `The bodies of a man and a woman were found on Monday, the authorities said.
 The discovery came after heavy thunderstorms struck the area on Sunday evening.`\
 https://nytimes.com/2025/09/01/us/san-antonio-flood-deaths.html

-**ACC fines Florida State $50,000 for field-storming after upset of Alabama**\
+**Florida State fined $50K by ACC for storming field after upsetting Alabama**\
-`Florida State is the first ACC school to be fined under a conference policy announced earlier this summer.`\
+`Florida State is the first ACC school to be fined under a new conference policy aimed at curtailing field- and court-storming incidents.`\
 https://nytimes.com/athletic/6590775/2025/09/01/acc-fines-florida-state-50k-field-storming-alabama/

 **Matthew Stafford expected to start for Rams in Week 1 vs. Texans**\